 LHR International First Class Lounge

 The American International First Class Lounge is located on the Terminal 3 concourse level at lounge area H. It is inside the Admirals Club.

-After presenting my boarding pass to the agent at the Admirals Club check in desk, I told her I wanted to go to the first class lounge.
+After presenting my business-class boarding pass to the agent at the Admirals Club check in desk, I told her I wanted to go to the first class lounge.
 She seemed confused like it was the first time she’d had that request.
 I explained that Executive Platinums were entitled to use Flagship lounges and first class lounges when travelling internationally.
 After about a minute of perusing the boarding pass while looking perplexed, she pressed the button that opened the door to the International First Class Lounge.
 Sheesh!